gisquick/gisquick-doc/index.rst

 4. :doc:`User interface <user-manual/user-interface>`
 ----------------------------------------------------
-Each feature involved in Gisquick user interface.
+Each feature involved in Gisquick user interface - the appearance of final web map.

 .. _chapter-5:

 5. :doc:`Sample datasets <user-manual/datasets>`
 -------------------------------------------
-Basic information about datasets that were used for documentation.
+Basic information about datasets that were used for the documentation.

 .. _chapter-6: